Sandipeyy/Thumbfolio/README.md

-# ThumbFolio – YouTube Thumbnail Portfolio by Sandip Gurung 🎨
+# ThumbFolio – YouTube Thumbnail Portfolio by Sandipeyy 🎨

 A clean, responsive portfolio showcasing custom YouTube thumbnails across categories like Vlog, Gaming, Music, Podcast, and more.